jakub-piecuch/user-crud-application/README.md

 - Run the Project

 ## Usage
-Application provides a set of CRUD htttp methods.
+- Application provides a set of CRUD htttp methods.
-In order to use them firts you need to get a valid token for Authentication passing valid user credentials.
+- In order to use them first, get a valid token for authentication, by passing valid user credentials with `GET localhost:8080/v1/users/token` request.
-For now its in memory user that u can use with username: jacob, and password: password When token is aquired, pass it with any of the user http requests to get autheticated and get response back
+- For now its in-memory user that can be used with username: jacob, and password: password
+- When token is aquired, pass it with any of the user http requests to get autheticated and get response back